mattmc3/zsh-safe-rm/README.md

 # zsh-safe-rm

-ZSH plugin to add [safe-rm] functionality so that `rm` will put files in your OS's trash instead of permanently deleting them.
+> Zsh plugin to add [safe-rm] functionality so that `rm` will put files in your OS's trash instead of permanently deleting them.

 ## Usage